khueue/prolongo/README.md

 ## Future

+ * Refactor mongo tests.
+They are too complex.
  * Implement ordered documents?
 Omit for now.
  * Generate ObjectID's in the driver?
 Push to server for now.
  * Move BSON to separate repository (BSON is not inherent to MongoDB).